Remembrance Reflection 2025

 presents us with a great opportunity to go back to the

-the Our Father, and say the prayer slowly, making a
+Our Father, and say the prayer slowly, making a special

-special effort to attend to the words, and notice if a
+effort to attend to the words, and notice if a word,

-word, phrase, or line strikes you and remains in your
+phrase, or line strikes you and remains in your heart.

-heart.
-Download your weekly Lords Prayer leaflet HERE
+Download your weekly Lords Prayer leaflet HERE for the

 Over the coming weeks and months, we will provide